Els invited to Augusta National, but not to play Masters

 Ernie Els says he received an invitation to Augusta National for the first week in April.
 It just wasn’t an invitation to play in the Masters.

 Els had to clarify a tweet from Sunday that said: ”Thank you for a Great Xmas present! (at)TheMasters Can’t wait!”
-That led several media sites to post stories that the four-time major champion had received a special exemption into the Masters.
+That led several media sites to post stories that Els, a four-time major champion, had received a special exemption into the Masters.

-Instead, Els had received a letter welcoming him as an honorary invitee.
-His five-year exemption into the Masters from his 2012 British Open victory ended last year.
+Instead, the 48-year-old South African received a letter welcoming him as an honorary invitee.
+His five-year exemption into the Masters from winning the 2012 British Open ended last year.
+Augusta National has a tradition of inviting past major champions as honorary guests for the week.

+”The inclusion of Honorary Invitees has been a great tradition at the Masters Tournament for many years,” Augusta National chairman Fred Ridley said. ”This coming year the list includes Ernie Els, and we are once again excited to welcome him and all of these distinguished guests to Augusta National in April.”

+The Masters pays homage to major champions more than any of the other majors by giving them special access as honorary invitees that includes two clubhouse badges, a $1,000 honorarium and a gift to commemorate them being there.

-Augusta National typically invites former major champions to the club during the Masters.
-They used to be able to play practice rounds and the Par 3 Tournament until that practice ended last year.
+Honorary invitees used to be able to play practice rounds and compete in the Par 3 Tournament, a practice that ended last year.

+Els failed to qualify for the 2012 Masters and was not given a special exemption.